Ruth Stoner Muzzin

 Ruth’s practice is also focused on all areas of insolvency, commercial bankruptcy litigation and navigating creditors’ rights issues, including claims litigation, fraudulent transfers and other related subjects.
 As part of this practice, she successfully defended alter-ego claims brought against numerous, affiliated legal entities in a complex administrative law proceeding.

 Ruth’s litigation practice includes appellate appearances before the state and federal courts.
 She is particularly experienced in the special practice area of petitioning for judicial review of CPUC decisions, including original petitions to the California Supreme Court in CEQA matters and water utility cases.

-Ruth was named as Rising Star in Northern California in 2019 and 2020 by Super Lawyers in the area of Energy and Natural Resources.
+Ruth was named as Rising Star in Northern California in 2019-2021 by Super Lawyers in the area of Energy and Natural Resources.

 Ruth is member of the State Bar of California; she is admitted to practice before the federal courts for the Northern, Eastern, Central and Southern Districts of California, the Ninth Circuit Court of Appeals, the Court of Federal Claims, the Federal Circuit Court of Appeals, and the United States Supreme Court.
 She is a member of the American Bar Association and its Section on Environment, Energy and Resources as well as the Litigation and International Sections.
 Ruth is a long-time member of the Conference of California Public Utility Counsel, where she served on the Board of Directors from 2016-2021, including a term as President in 2019.

 - Editor-in-Chief of the Hastings West-Northwest Journal of Environmental Law and Policy for 2009-2010.